smr456/QEcurves/README.md

 # QEcurves
 This is a repository for the complilation of QE curves as of 28 July 2017.
-We collect here all the QE source information for the proposed  update to the throughput estimate, along with the machine-readable text file.
+We collect here all the QE source information for the proposed  update to the throughput estimate, along with the machine-readable text file for each type of sensor.
+The jupyter notebook documents how the curves were obtained.
+There is also a python script run at SLAC to find all the QE curves available from TS3 at BNL.